StephanMusgrave/unipop/README.md

 Key Features
 ===
 There are several core features that shape unipop's personality.
-A lot of time was spent debating over the details of each feature, because each detail had implications on the greater application.
+A lot of time was spent debating over the details of each feature, because each detail had implications on the greater whole.

 Homepage
 ---